 >>Check here for the best things to do in Santorini<<

-Can you fly to Santorini?
-Getting to Santorini by plane
+Can you Fly to Santorini?
+Getting to Santorini by Plane

 Being one of the most popular destinations in Europe, you can reach the island by plane not just from Athens and Thessaloniki, but from many other European countries, at least during the long season.
-Flights from Europe usually start during Easter.

 There are at least three daily flights from Athens (Aegean Airlines) with a flying time of 45 minutes.
 There is also a daily flight from Crete (Heraklion, 30 minutes).
-It’s also possible to fly from Rhodes (2 weekly flights) or from Thessaloniki, with two to four daily flights from depending on the season.

 In summer, there are direct flights from several European cities, including London, Milan, Rome, and Paris.

-The international airport is located on the eastern part of the island, and it’s about 15 minutes from the capital Fira.
-Here you can pick you rental car (highly recommended when visiting Santorini) or take a bus to Fira, Oia, or Perissa.
+The international airport is located in the eastern part of the island, and it’s about 15 minutes from the capital Fira.

-Taxis are not as expensive as you might imagine, and it’s not uncommon to share the ride with other travelers.
-Many hotels and resorts offer airport pick-up and drop-offs, sometimes for free, and it’s a great thing to consider if you’d rather not drive.
+Many hotels and resorts offer airport pick-ups and drop-offs, sometimes for free, and it’s a great thing to consider if you’d rather not drive.

 Transfer services are certainly more comfortable if you travel with a lot of luggage, especially because buses are often overcrowded.

-How to get to Santorini by ferry
+Buy it now!How to Get to Santorini by Ferry

 There’s nothing as romantic as traveling to Santorini by sea.
 And it’s probably the most beautiful way to see, at least a tiny bit, of many other Greek Islands.